Cecilia-Coutinho/-time-tracker-console-app-csharp/README.md

 by <a href="https://github.com/Cecilia-Coutinho">Cecilia Coutinho</a>
 </p>

-<h2>🌍 This app is a work in progress...</h2>

 <h2>🌍 Overview</h2>

 <p align = center>
 The Time Tracker Console Application is a software solution designed to track time spent on various activities within a project.
-The application will provide a user-friendly interface that enables users to create persons and projects, insert time to a specific project, and edit persons, projects, and time.
-Additionally, the application will prevent the creation of insertions by id.
-The solution will utilize C# as the primary language and will be developed using .NET6.
+The application provide a user-friendly interface that enables users to create persons and projects, insert time to a specific project, and edit persons, projects, and time.
+Additionally, the application prevents the creation of insertions by id.
+The solution was made using C# as the primary language and developed using .NET6.

 <h2>📋 MVP</h2>
 <p>